General Atomics MQ-1 Predator: Afghanistan

 In 2000, a joint CIA-DoD effort was agreed to locate Osama bin Laden in Afghanistan.
 Dubbed "Afghan Eyes", it involved a projected 60-day trial run of Predators over the country.
 The first experimental flight was held on 7 September 2000.
 White House security chief Richard A. Clarke was impressed by the resulting video footage; he hoped that the drones might eventually be used to target Bin Laden with cruise missiles or armed aircraft.
 Clarke's enthusiasm was matched by that of Cofer Black, head of the CIA's Counterterrorist Center (CTC), and Charles Allen, in charge of the CIA's intelligence-collection operations.
 The three men backed an immediate trial run of reconnaissance flights.
 Ten out of the ensuing 15 Predator missions over Afghanistan were rated successful.
 On at least two flights, a Predator spotted a tall man in white robes at bin Laden's Tarnak Farm compound outside Kandahar; the figure was subsequently deemed to be "probably bin Laden".
 By October 2000, deteriorating weather conditions made it difficult for the Predator to fly from its base in Uzbekistan, and the flights were suspended.

 On 16 February 2001 at Nellis Air Force Base, a Predator successfully fired three Hellfire AGM-114C missiles into a target.
 The newly armed Predators were given the designation of MQ-1A.
 In the first week of June 2001, a Hellfire missile was successfully launched on a replica of bin Laden's Afghanistan Tarnak residence built at a Nevada testing site.
 A missile launched from a Predator exploded inside one of the replica's rooms; it was concluded that any people in the room would have been killed.
 On 4 September 2001 (after the Bush cabinet approved a Qaeda/Taliban plan), CIA chief Tenet ordered the agency to resume reconnaissance flights.
-The Predators were now weapons-capable, but didn't carry missiles because the host country (presumably Uzbekistan) hadn't granted permission.
+The Predators were now weapons-capable, but did not carry missiles because the host country (presumably Uzbekistan) hadn't granted permission.

 Subsequent to 9/11, approval was quickly granted to ship the missiles, and the Predator aircraft and missiles reached their overseas location on 16 September 2001.
 The first mission was flown over Kabul and Kandahar on 18 September without carrying weapons.
 Subsequent host nation approval was granted on 7 October and the first armed mission was flown on the same day.